James Ede, Author at Exquisite Timepieces

 Engineering Fanatic

 I love watches with innovative engineering, not just one with a popular brand name and a hefty price tag to follow.
-No disrespect to the impressive level of craftsmanship of Rolex, but this Grand Seiko model is on a different level.
+This Grand Seiko model is on a different level.

 The GS is also handmade by the most experienced technicians, sports a groundbreaking in-house movement, and a famous but rare overall polishing.
 And to top it off, I get to gaze at the magnificence of her inner workings in a see-through case back when I turn this beauty over.